-An independent review of QFES concluded on 2 November 2021 with the final report provided to the QFES Independent Review Steering Committee.
-The review examined the effectiveness, efficiency and sustainability of the department, including structure and funding in relation to its core services and associated volunteer entities.
-The final report is being considered by government.
+The Independent Review of QFES was undertaken to examine the department's capability and funding model.
+The review assessed the effectiveness, efficiency and sustainability of the department, including structure and funding in relation to QFES' core services and associated volunteer entities.